Joacohbc/goto/README.md

 # goto-command
- The ultimate way to move between folders
+ The ultimate way to move between folders in the command line

 Goto is a command that can be used like cd, and also allows you to add specific path to move faster, this path can be used like abbreviation or a index number

-This works by means of a compiled Go file (goto.bin) that returns the corresponding path depending on the arguments passed as input.
-And the aliases allow to use it in the command line as cd
+It works by means of a compiled Go file (goto.bin) that returns the corresponding path based on the arguments passed as input.
+And passes it as an argument to an alias that uses cd on the command line to move to the specified path
 # How to install?

 ## Use the automatically way: